·10 min read

 What Is a Dopamine Detox?

-The term "dopamine detox" was coined by psychiatrist Dr. Cameron Sepah as a cognitive behavioral intervention: consciously reducing overstimulating activities to allow your brain's reward system to recalibrate.
+The term "dopamine detox" was coined by psychiatrist Dr. Cameron Sepah at UCSF as a cognitive behavioral intervention.
+The label is catchy but technically misleading.
+You can't actually "detox" dopamine.
+What you can do is dial down the supranormal stimuli that desensitize your dopamine receptors, giving your reward system time to recalibrate.

 How Dopamine Actually Works